 “Mobile payment in China is not only growing rapidly, it is enabling new business models,” says Hua Zhang, a lead analyst with Celent’s Asian Financial Services Group.
 “Mobile banking provides banks with massive amounts of transaction data, which they can analyze in order to develop new products and strategies.

-Compared to online banking, M-banking’s chief strengths include portability, ease in obtaining the geographical location of the user, and the opportunity to analyse user behaviour in ways which were previously unavailable.
+Compared to online banking, M-banking’s chief strengths include portability, ease in obtaining the geographical location of the user, and the opportunity to analyze user behavior in ways which were previously unavailable.
 China’s commercial banks have been quick to develop and offer innovative services by leveraging this invaluable information as well as the convenience brought about by mobile phones.
 As a result, previously unbanked mobile phone users have access to cardless cash payments and withdrawals, branch maps, fund transfers using mobile phone numbers, and contactless payments.

-Kenya is one of the leading African nations in terms of mobile payment adoption rates but even so an estimated 95% of the country’s financial transactions still occur with actual cash physically changing hands.
+Kenya is one of the leading African nations in terms of mobile payments adoption rates but even so an estimated 95% of the country’s financial transactions still occur with actual cash physically changing hands.
 If Kenya is an m-banking exemplar, then although popular mobile payment services have managed to secure a foothold in China and a variety of African countries, there still remain vast swathes of mobile users to convert in both territories.